FelixFourcolor/noteblock-generator/README.md

             // you've made an error, e.g. invalid note name.
             "transpose": [transpose this particular voice, in semitones],
             // This value is compounded with the composition's transposition.
-            //Default value is 0.
+            // Default value is 0.
             "time": [override the composition time],
             "delay": [override the composition delay],
             "beat": [override the composition beat],
-            "instrument": "[override the composition's instrument]",
+            "instrument": [override the composition instrument],
             "dynamic": [override the composition dynamic],
             // Some instruments are inherently louder than others,
-            // it is recommened to adjust the dynamic level of every voice
+            // it is recommended to adjust the dynamic level of every voice
             // to compensate for this fact.

             // Mandatory argument